History of lacrosse: Lacrosse today

-Today lacrosse is mostly popular in Canada and the United States but also has participation in the United Kingdom and Australia.
+Today, lacrosse is mostly popular in Canada and the United States, but also has participation in 95 other countries: Japan, the United Kingdom and Australia chief among them.
 Though Lacrosse is not as popular as many other sports, participation and interest is growing.
 US Lacrosse has reported that kids in America are opting to try a different sport from what they usually have chosen.
 US Lacrosse survey shows that, boys and girls lacrosse has grown by 47% and 43.1%.
 Also, the NCAA reported a 24% increase in the number of new men's lacrosse programs created in the last two decades and women's athletic department saw a 65% increase in the number of new programs created between 1998 and 2008.
 With the youth movement of lacrosse participation this will lead to more high school lacrosse players, then lead to more college lacrosse players, then more professional players and ultimately more interest in the sport.

+Indigenous presence in lacrosse has not disappeared.
+Lacrosse is still an integral part of several Indigenous communities, both the traditional form of the game and modern lacrosse.
+Traditional two-stick stickball is still played in the Cherokee Nation and the medicine game is still played by the Haudenosaunee (Iroquois).
+The Haudenosaunee Nationals are an internationally ranked lacrosse team that competes at the global level as a sovereign nation separate to the United States or Canada.
+They travel on their nation's passports and are a global symbol for Indigenous sovereignty.
+In the 2010 World Lacrosse Championship, which was held in England, the issue of Indigenous sovereignty became an international conversation after the United States refused to allow the team to leave and the United Kingdom barred entry to the Haudenosaunee Nationals, saying that their Haudenosaunee passports were not valid.
+The U.K. stated that the players should all simply travel using their United States or Canadian passports.
+The team refused, asserting their nation's sovereignty, saying they would only travel on their Haudenosaunee passports, not those of a competitor.
+The U.S. issued a one-time waiver, allowing them to leave on their passports, however the U.K. still refused entry.
+The Haudenosaunee Nationals subsequently withdrew from the Lacrosse World Championship and refused to play that year.